HTTP-RPC/Sierra/README.md

 A custom DTD can be generated using the [DTD encoder](sierra-tools/dtd-encoder) tool.
 An interactive [previewer](sierra-tools/previewer) tool is also available.
 Both can be downloaded [here](https://github.com/HTTP-RPC/Sierra/releases).

 # Sierra Classes
-Sierra provides the `UILoader` class, which can be used in conjunction with the following types to to declaratively establish a hierarchy of user interface elements:
+Sierra provides the `UILoader` class, which can be used in conjunction with the following types to declaratively establish a hierarchy of user interface elements:

 * `RowPanel` - arranges sub-components in a horizontal line, optionally aligning to baseline
 * `ColumnPanel` - arranges sub-components in a vertical line, optionally aligning nested elements to a grid